SARCOIDOSIS & PROVING DISABILITY

 - an oxygen saturation test (SpO2).

 The listing for lung involvement is difficult to equal because your breathing condition must be severe.
 It is possible for you to equal other listings.
 For example, your sarcoidosis may equal a listing for a heart condition, if you have heart involvement.
 Or, you may have another organ that has fibrosis and you may equal a listing for kidney involvement or skin symptoms.
 However, there is another way to win benefits.
-You can also qualify for disability benefits when a judge applies the Medical Vocational Guidelines.
+You can also qualify for SSDI and SSI benefits when a judge applies the Medical Vocational Guidelines.

 IF YOU HAVE SARCOIDOSIS, THEN THE JUDGE MIGHT USE A MEDICAL VOCATIONAL ALLOWANCE TO GRANT BENEFITS